koaning/human-learn/README.md

 #### PipeTransformer

-This allows you to define a function that can make handle preprocessing.
+This allows you to define a function that can handle preprocessing.
 It's constructed in such a way that you can use the arguments of the function as a parameter that you can benchmark in a grid-search.
 This is especially powerful in combination with the pandas `.pipe` method.
 If you're unfamiliar with this amazing feature, you